architectsstories/architectsstories/README.md

-# Architects Stories — Home V3 / Reference Images
+# Architects Stories — Home

 The existing homepage layout and alignment are preserved.
 The placeholder visual blocks are now populated with the image/banner sources from the supplied reference code, including the hero, stories, featured projects, people, learning and community imagery.